 Information for Mentors

-Do you remember what it was like to start your first job out of uni?
+Do you remember what it was like to start your first job out of University?
 The challenges, the highlights and the lessons learned since then?
 Now’s your chance to share this knowledge!
 Help students prepare for their career - be a career mentor.

 Mentoring is a learning relationship between individuals focusing on the mentee's development and goals.
 As someone who has 'been there before', you will be able to assist current students in developing the confidence, knowledge and skills required to make a successful transition into industry.
 Career mentoring can result in increased knowledge of organisations, the job market, confidence and lifelong career management skills.